 Harrogate was the original detox destination.
 Visitors and locals used to drink 3 glasses of the sulphurous foul smelling water that comes from underground at various points around the town.
 There is no evidence it did anyone any good but they seemed to get better!
-We are also famous for the many independent shops, cafes, tea rooms in elegant Victorian buildings all within walking distance.
-Surrounded by a protected parkland named The Stray, Harrogate is well known for the beautiful parks and gardens including the famous RHS Harlow Carr and the twice yearly Flower Show to rival Chelsea!
+We are also famous for the many independent shops, cafes, tea rooms in elegant Victorian buildings all within walking distance of Acorn Lodge.

-From feedback from our guests we have put together a list of ‘Things to Do for Two’ to help you plan your visit to Harrogate and the surrounding area.
+From feedback from our guests we have put together a list of our top attractions to help you plan your visit to Harrogate and the surrounding area.

 A visit to Betty’s tea room is a big attraction for our guests, although there are plenty of other places for a lovely afternoon tea.
 There are two Betty’s in Harrogate and we prefer the Betty’s at Harlow Carr, which is a nice walk up through the Valley Gardens and Pine Woods.
 There is a lovely conservatory restaurant and outside terrace overlooking the Harlow Carr Gardens.